ajyang99/geometry-processing-signing-the-unsigned/README.tex.md

 [Poisson Surface Reconstruction assignment](https://github.com/alecjacobson/geometry-processing-mesh-reconstruction), we first define a regular 3D grid of voxels containing at least the bounding box of $\mathbf{P}$.
 We then estimate the unsigned distance at each sampled point in the grid, and only keep the point $\mathbf{x}$ with
 $$d_U(\mathbf{x}) < h$$
-where $h$ is the length of the voxel grid diagonal.
+where h is the length of the voxel grid diagonal.
 The filtering step above aims to keep only the set of sampled points that are close to the point cloud.
-With these points as vertices, we can perform Delaunay triangulation in 3D to construct a coarse tetrahedra mesh $(V, T)$.
+With these points as vertices, we can perform Delaunay triangulation in 3D to construct a coarse tetrahedra mesh (V, T).

 ## $\epsilon$-Band Selection
 Since $h$ is a loose threshold, the coarse mesh $(V, T)$ constructed above does not best reflect